Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers

 Previous experiments, in contrast to simulations, easily reach Reynolds numbers $R_{\lambda} > 100$, a regime in which turbulence is well developed in the sense that an inertial subrange emerges where turbulence is only weakly affected by boundaries and friction \citep[][]{Pope2001}.
 Attaining high Mach numbers in experiments poses challenges both from the power requirement and measurement resolution perspectives.
 Turbulent Mach numbers in excess of 0.2 are reached in some boundary layer experiments \citep[e.g.][]{Spina1987}, where the mean flows are typically too fast to enable high resolution measurements.

 Our experiments in the VDSSV (gray trapezoid) bridge a sparsely populated space between previous experiments that tend to occupy the low Mach number, high Reynolds number region, whereas numerical simulations reside in the high $M_t$, low $R_\lambda$ region.
 To the left and right, the space is bounded by the lowest (0.05\,bar) and highest (15\,bar) gas pressures in the VDSSV.
 To the top right, the space is bounded by the power of the fan, where $M_{t} \sim R_{\lambda}^{-1}$ since the maximum power of the fan is $P_{max} \sim R_{\lambda}^{2}M_{t}^2$, which assumes $P_{max} \sim \rho U_{j}^{3}$ and $u \sim U_{j}$.
-Two representative trajectories followed by our experiments for 1\,bar air and 0.165\,bar SF\textsubscript{6} (blue and red filled circles, respectively, in Fig.~\ref{fig:3}), show that the Mach number grows approximately as the square of the Reynolds number (black line: $M_t \sim R_\lambda^2$) while increasing the fan speed and holding all else constant.
+In the VDSSV, $M_{t}$ and $R_{\lambda}$ can be adjusted independently by changing between working gases that have different sound speeds, and by adjusting mean jet velocities (moving up and down along the blue and red curves).
+Two representative trajectories followed by our experiments for 1\,bar air and 0.165\,bar SF\textsubscript{6} show that the Mach number grows approximately as the square of the Reynolds number (black line: $M_t \sim R_\lambda^2$) while increasing the fan speed and holding all else constant.
 This quadratic scaling holds if the flow velocity changes while its length scales do not, since $M_t \sim u^{\prime}$ and $R_\lambda \sim u^{\prime 1/2}$.